30 tips for better email marketing ROI

 Article by

-While the practice may seem outdated or low in value, you might be surprised at how much your business can benefit from a solid email marketing strategy.
+While the practice may seem outdated, you might be surprised at how much your business can benefit from a solid email marketing strategy.
 In fact, the email marketing market is projected to be worth an impressive $17.9 billion by 2027.

 But here's the key: You can't just send out a few emails here and there and hope for the best.
 By "solid email marketing strategy," we mean one that's thoughtful, strategic, consistent, and targeted.
 While there are many brands that attempt it, few actually reap the full benefits.